Franck-Dernoncourt/v3.0/README.md

-# Documentation for v3.0 of the MIMIC2 Database
+# User guide for the MIMIC-II database

+...